itsmeboris/Amazon-AWS-EC2/README.md

 * Java 1.8 and higher
 * Maven
+* AMAZON AWS IAM Role that has:
+  * AdministratorAccess
+  * AmazonEC2FullAccess
+  * AmazonSQSFullAccess
+  * AmazonS3FullAccess
+* AMAZON aws Security group that has inbound and outbound network enabled
+* Key pair to give your running manager to pass to new instances (this is why AdministratorAccess is required)

 ## Deployment

-* To Run local application simply download or build the jar and then run it using
+* To Run local application simply download the Ex1.jar and then run it using
-> java -jar *jarname*.jar input-file output-file number-of-workers <terminate>
+> java -jar *jarname*.jar input-file output-file number-of-workers terminate b
+trminate and b are optional terminate will tell the manager to terminate once finished and b <b> will delete all buckets before running.
 * To run Manager application run:
 > java -cp Ex1.jar Ex1.Manager
 * To run Worker application run: